albanie/algorithms-and-data-structures/README.md

 ### Books

 The books below represent (in my opinion) particularly high-quality learning reference/materials.

+- :orange_book: [Introduction to Algorithms (4th Ed.)](https://mitpress.mit.edu/9780262046305/introduction-to-algorithms/) by Thomas H. Cormen et al.  This book was the primary reference/inspiration used when developing the materials above.
 If you have a local library, it's worth checking in case they have a copy.

-- :orange_book: [Introduction to Algorithms (4th Ed.)](https://mitpress.mit.edu/9780262046305/introduction-to-algorithms/) by Thomas H. Cormen et al.  This book was the primary reference/inspiration used when developing the materials above.
 - :orange_book: [The Art of Computer Programming](https://www-cs-faculty.stanford.edu/~knuth/taocp.html) by Donald E. Knuth.

-### Further open-source books/code

-- :green_book: [algorithms.wtf](http://algorithms.wtf/) by Jeff Erickson
+- :green_book: [algorithms.wtf](http://algorithms.wtf/) by Jeff Erickson (open-source)
-- :green_book: + :hammer: [Elementary Algorithms](https://github.com/liuxinyu95/AlgoXY) by Liu Xinyu
+- :green_book: + :hammer: [Elementary Algorithms](https://github.com/liuxinyu95/AlgoXY) by Liu Xinyu (open-source)
-- :green_book: + :hammer: [A First Course on Data Structures in Python & the ds2 library](https://github.com/donsheehy/datastructures) by Don Sheehy
-- :green_book: + :hammer: [Problem Solving with Algorithms and Data Structures using Python (book & code)](https://runestone.academy/ns/books/published/pythonds/index.html) by Brad Miller and David Ranum

 ### Visualisations